tpascarella/sr50/docs/investing/cryptocurrencies.md

 ![Technology adoption curve](/img/technology-adoption-curve.svg)

+Buying ETH *before* the merge is preferable to buying ETH *after* the merge.

 ### - Portfolio strategy

 There is no "best" portfolio allocation, as some will say.
 You can't possibly know what the best portfolio allocation would be unless you have a time machine and can look 10 years into the future. *The best bet you have is to make informed decisions about which tokens you are going to invest in, and dollar cost average for the long term.*